 Automating Invoices and Financial Reports

-When you receive a payment, the real work often feels like it's just getting started.
+When you receive a payment, the real work often feels like it is just getting started.
 Manually creating an invoice, drafting an email, and then logging everything is a huge drain on your team's time and focus.
 This is where smart automation shifts financial admin from a tedious chore into a genuine advantage for your practice.

 By setting up workflows in Medesk, you can make sure a professional invoice or receipt is automatically generated and emailed the second a payment is confirmed.